dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 def get_square(number:
 ```

-All of the tests in this benchmark suite are composed of three
-functions or less, where the largest function is seven lines long.

-We measure the difficulty of these tests by measuring how
-models of different sizes perform.
-We pay particular focus to
-the Pythia model suite[@biderman23], as they have checkpoints available across
-training runs and various scales.
-For measuring performance at larger sizes,
+None of the Pythia models are able to succesfully pass this test,
+demonstrating that writing these annotaions is indeed difficult for
+LLM's.
+Qwen Coder 32B is also incapable of passing this test, but both
-we've included Qwen2.5-Coder-32B\AT{cite}, Llama 3.1 405B Instruct\AT{cite}, and
+Llama 405B and DeepSeek V3 pass it.

+We wrote three variations of each of these tests, resulting in 15
-DeepSeek-V3 (671B)\AT{cite}.
-Below, you can see the number of passing tests for
+tests total.
+Below, you can see the number of passing tests for each
-each model.
+model.

 \todo{more through exploration of why?}

 ![A bar graph showing how several sizes of model perform on the